 However, I highly advise against using these words interchangeably.
 The vast majority of writing professionals object to the use of hung in execution contexts.
 The 2008 American Heritage Dictionary Usage Panel Survey showed 71 percent of experts objected to hung used in this sense.
 The Panel’s opposition has remained strong since the survey began in the 1960s.

-The Chicago Manual of Style and The AP Stylebook both advise making the distinction between the tenses, so it is probably in your best interest as a writer to do the same.
+The Chicago Manual of Style and The AP Stylebook both prescribe the traditional distinction, so it is probably in your best interest as a writer to do the same.

 History of Hanged and Hung